Blast at Construction Site of Texas Hospital Leaves 1 Dead

 No patients or staff were injured, he said.

-The blast was concentrated in an area under construction, Bates said.
+The blast occurred shortly after 2 p.m. in a construction area behind Coryell Memorial Hospital, according to hospital officials.
+Dark smoke billowed from the area.

 “This was clearly in the construction area.
-Construction workers were the ones that were injured,” he said.
-Dark smoke billowed from the area.
+Construction workers were the ones that were injured,” Bates said.

+The Scott & White Medical Center in Temple received nine injured patients, several in critical condition suffering from injuries including burns to the face, chest, hospital officials told CNN affiliate KWTX.

-Bates said a nursing home, an assisted living facility and independent apartments also are located on the campus.
-The campus was evacuated, hospital officials said.
+The Coryell Memorial campus also has a nursing home, an assisted living facility and independent apartments The campus was evacuated, hospital officials said.

 Texas-New Mexico Power said the incident knocked out power to about 900 homes and businesses.
-Power has been restored to most customers, except those in the immediate area of the hospital, the power company said.
+Power was restored to most customers by the late afternoon, except those in the immediate area of the hospital, the power company said.